Keiwen/kng-engine/README.md

 - Origin: represents the origin of the name (country, race, ...).
 It contains one or more compositions.
 - Composition: represents the name composition (first then last name, only a nickname, ...).
 It contains one or more components.
 - Component: represents a part of a full name (first name, last name, ...).
-It uses a process.
-- Process: defines rules to generate a random name, based on entries given (the 'dictionary').
+It uses a process, that defines rules to generate a random name, based on entries given (the 'dictionary').
 There are several types of processes, learn more in process documentation.

 ## Process types
 A process will generate a random name based on given entries (the 'dictionary').
 Processes are using following boolean parameters to format output (default value is false):